 I have mentioned so many times how busy our family life is.
 Every day there is something on the calendar, and often multiple things.
 It could just be work, or school or something little like LP’s weekly swimming lessons.

-But there are days where Hubby is working and I’m at home with the children where we’ll go on a day out – go to see friends like Lauren and her gorgeous children or we’ll go to soft play, a National Trust place or we will just stay at home, catch up with anything that needs doing, run a few errands and relax.
+But there are days where Dave is working and I’m at home with the children where we’ll go on a day out – go to see friends like Lauren and her gorgeous children or we’ll go to soft play, a National Trust place or we will just stay at home, catch up with anything that needs doing, run a few errands and relax.

-But on the days where Hubby and I are both at home – having taken time off work or the rare days where our time off falls at the same time – we go on big days out.
+But on the days where Dave and I are both at home – having taken time off work or the rare days where our time off falls at the same time – we go on big days out.
 These are the days that we save for our proper adventures.

 Our family time is crammed full of proper days out, National Trust places further afield, theme parks and those days that you really want to do as a family, the ones where you want to make the memories together and then share those memories over the years that follow.